VA Healthcare Enrollment Guide

 - Veterans receiving care under the homeless veteran dental program

-- Recently separated veterans may receive a one-time dental treatment if they apply within 180 days of discharge and had a dental condition noted at separation that existed at enlistment
+- Recently separated veterans may receive a one-time dental treatment if they apply within 180 days of discharge and had a dental condition noted at separation that in existence at the time of discharge

 Veterans who do not qualify for VA dental can enroll in the VA Dental Insurance Program (VADIP), which offers discounted private dental insurance through Delta Dental or MetLife.
 Learn more about VADIP.